 By the age of 16 he had developed an interest in experimental and avant-garde music, but finding very few opportunities to study this kind of music in Australia, he travelled to New York in 1993 where he sufficiently impressed John Zorn, one of the worlds most important new music composers and performers, for Zorn to mentor him and take him on as a student for the duration of his stay in the US.

 After his return from New York, Avenaim was motivated to do something about the lack of opportunities and recognition for experimental music in Australia, and for several years he put his own career as a composer and performer on hold in order to create, curate and produce the “What is Music?”
 Festival, which grew to become Australia’s premier annual touring showcase of local and international experimental music from 1994-2012.
-While running the festival became Avenaim’s full-time occupation throughout its life, it was an opportunity for him to interact and continue studying with important, cutting edge masters of various experimental genres from Australia and overseas, and to develop his own individual musical understanding and ambition.
-The festival resulted in widespread recognition for what had previously been extremely marginalised musical forms, and helped put Australian experimental music on the map globally.
+While running the festival became Avenaim’s full-time occupation throughout his life, it was an opportunity for him to interact and continue studying with important, cutting-edge masters of various experimental genres from Australia and overseas, and to develop his own individual musical understanding and ambition.
+The festival resulted in widespread recognition for what had previously been extremely marginalised musical forms and helped put Australian experimental music on the map globally.
 What Is Music?
-Inspired numerous other festivals and contributed greatly to Australian new music community, helping to build local audiences and foster the talents of some of Australia’s most successful experimental musicians.
+Inspired numerous other festivals and contributed greatly to the Australian new music community, helping to build local audiences and foster the talents of some of Australia’s most successful experimental musicians.

 Avenaim’s fearless approach has often led him into unfamiliar territory, beyond the experimental/avant-garde/improvised music community, exploring the unconventional sides of non-Western musical traditions (Ethiopian, Malian, Congolese, Brazilian) and spending extended periods abroad (including Japan, South Korea, France and Zimbabwe), learning from and collaborating with local musicians and developing his highly individual approach to composition.